insiyamullamitha/novel-nook/README.md

 - 👤 **Admin User Role:** Introduce an admin user role with special privileges, such as managing book listings, user accounts, and monitoring reviews
 - 📰 **News and Updates:** Create a section for news and updates, keeping users informed about new arrivals, promotions, and platform enhancements, perhaps tailored based on their wishlist and orders
 - 💬 **Chat Support:** Integrate a chat support system for users to get assistance and information in real-time
-- 💰 **Discount Codes and Sales:** Introduce discount codes periodic sales events to boost user engagement and drive sales
+- 💰 **Discount Codes and Sales:** Introduce discount codes and periodic sales events to boost user engagement and drive sales